 Swinging does not come with a warning: Beware Rejection.
 It comes with a promise of erotic fulfillment and pleasure.
-Though it often lives up to the sexy expectations, swinging relationships are not immune to experiences of rejection.
+Though it often lives up to the sexy expectations, swinging relationships are not immune to rejection experiences.

 The question is – how to survive them and move on with the same enthusiasm about the swinging lifestyle?